Euclid: Exploring the dark universe

-The mission is optimised to measure apparent shapes of galaxies, which are distorted by gravitational deflection of light due to dark matter concentrations, and to measure galaxy clustering, that is the non-random distribution of galaxies in the Universe resulting from the action of gravity.
+The mission is optimised to measure shapes of galaxies, which are distorted by gravitational deflection of light due to dark matter concentrations, and to measure galaxy clustering, that is the non-random distribution of galaxies in the Universe resulting from the action of gravity.
 Euclid demands very high precision measurements and the ability to survey the sky at visible and near-infrared (NIR) wavelengths.
 Such requirements cannot be met from the ground, and calls for a wide-field Visible/NIR space mission.
-For more information see our SciTech site, and in particular the "red book".
+For more information see our SciTech site, and the "red book".

 Latest News